 later should you wish (see section @4.1.
 The Multisite Dashboard for more details.)

 • If you have a Subscription account please verify your payment information by logging in to https://portal.domotz.com/portal/account with your Domotz account credentials.
-The payment, which depends on the chosen Subscription plan, will be made automatically at the begining of every new month.
+The payment will be made automatically at the begining of every new month.

 Make sure you have the mobile app:

 1) Connect the Domotz Box to the network you want to monitor, by plugging it in to the